bodkan/ku-introgression2024/README.md

 axis(side = 1, at = seq_along(X), labels = X)
 ```

-We can see that the samples A-D are consistent with a D statistic value of about 0, meaning that the BABA and ABBA counts were "about the same".
+We can see that the samples A-D are consistent with a D statistic "value of about 0"", meaning that the BABA and ABBA counts were "about the same".
 This is what we would expect for African samples who are not expected to be closer to a Neanderthal genome than another African.

-On the other hand, samples E-H show a much more negative value of the D statistic, which is consistent with an access of ABBA sites compared to BABA sites-- which arise with an increased sharing of derived alleles between the sample X and a Neanderthal genome as we would expect to be the case when X is of Eurasian ancestry.
+On the other hand, samples E-H show a much "more negative value of the D statistic"", which is consistent with an access of ABBA sites compared to BABA sites -- which arise with an increased sharing of derived alleles between the sample X and a Neanderthal genome, just as we would expect when X is of Eurasian ancestry.

 **Important:** In this simple example we're missing confidence intervals -- those would allow us to do a proper statistical test to determine for which samples we really cannot reject a null hypothesis of no gene flow from Neanderthals.
 This would allow us to avoid the vague and statistically unsatisfying talk about some value being "almost zero", and some other value being "much more negative" than that.
 The confidence interval for a given D statistic would either intersect the 0 null hypothesis or not.